 Contract revenue and contract costs from engineering services are recognised as revenue and expenses respectively by reference to the stage of completion of the contract activity at the reporting date, when the outcome of a construction contract can be estimated reliably.
+When the outcome of a construction contract can be estimated reliably.
 When the outcome of a construction contract cannot be estimated reliably, contract revenue is recognised to the extent of contract costs incurred that are likely to be recoverable and contract costs are recognised as an expense in the period in which they are incurred.
 An expected loss on the construction contract is recognised as an expense immediately when it is probable that total contract costs will exceed total contract revenue.